 The first step to process improvement is ongoing assessment of the process.
-A process map simplifies the process of identifying redundancies and bottlenecks within the process and finding out ways to improve the process.
+A process map simplifies the process of identifying redundancies and bottlenecks within the process and finding ways to improve the process.

 Business process mapping is used by several businesses to analyze their processes and metrics as part of reengineering a process or to improve specific steps within it.